eldad/shva/README.md

 - [ ] Request timeout
 - [x] Basic database access (postgresql)
 - [x] Logging and tracing, export to Jaeger

+### Concurrency control and load shedding

+The amount of concurrent requests can be limited.
+Monitoring endpoints are exempt (currently only `/metrics`).
+When the concurrency limit is exceeded, 429 responses are sent to the client (via load shedding middleware).

 ## Performance measurements